-Students with disabilities, who wish to request accommodations in the classroom, should register with the counselor for disability services early in the semester.
+Students with disabilities, who wish to request accommodations, should register with the counselor for disability services early in the semester.
 This allows time for appropriate arrangements to be made, if appropriate.
-In accordance with federal laws, students requesting accommodations must provide documentation of their disability to the counselor for disability services, Jacqui Slinger, third floor College Hall (in the Learning Resource Center).
-She may also be reached at 419-358-3215 or by email at email@example.com.
+In accordance with federal laws, students requesting accommodations must provide documentation of their disability to the counselor for disability services, Jacqui Slinger, in the Learning Resource Center located in College Hall.
+She may be reached at 419-358-3215 or by email at email@example.com

 Section 504 (Americans with Disabilities Act) Coordinator

 Julie DeGraw, vice president for student life and dean of students, is the official ADA coordinator for Bluffton University.
 The ADA coordinator's office is located in the student life office in Riley Court, and can be contacted at 419-358-3248.

 The ADA coordinator is responsible for ensuring that the university complies with federal regulations that guarantee qualified college students with disabilities equal access to all programs and services.
 Any student, faculty or staff member may contact the ADA coordinator's office for clarification of federal regulations, appeal of a grievance or resolution of a disability-related problem.